Services for Faculty and Staff

-Public Computers: 307 PC’s are available throughout Cook Library along with 8 iMac Computers in the Learning Commons on the first floor.
+Public Computers: 307 PCs are available throughout Cook Library along with 8 iMac computers in the Learning Commons on the first floor.
 93 PCs are available throughout Gulf Coast Library along with 3 iMac computers on the first floor and 1 iMac computer on the second floor. iTech maintains a complete list of available public computing.

 Wireless Access: Is available on campus.
 Go to iTech's site for additional information

 Passwords:The University of Southern Mississippi has a self-service Campus ID password management portal.

 Students requiring special assistance in the University Libraries should be registered with the University's Office for Disability Accommodations, which will help to ensure that the libraries are aware of all reasonable and appropriate accommodations.